Skip to content

 The great religions and philosophies reshaped emotions into badges of moral or spiritual depth.

-The Industrial Revolution and Victorian Era: Stoicism as Strength
+The Industrial Revolution & Victorian Era: Stoicism as Strength

 Industrialization brought a social evolution where emotional restraint became a sign of strength.